stripe/stripe-apps/README.md

   <br>
 </h1>

-<h4 align="center">Extend the functionality of Stripe with Apps</h4>
+<h4 align="center">Extend the functionality of Stripe</h4>

-In this repository you'll find all the information you need to get started with Project Tailor and building apps for Stripe.
+In this repository you'll find all the information you need to get started with Project Tailor and get to building apps for Stripe.

 ## Docs

-Our preview documentation is available in [/docs](/docs)
+Our preview documentation is available in [/docs](./docs/index.md)

 ## Sample Apps